-Now it’s time for assembling these proteins and making a new virus.
+Now it’s time to assemble these proteins and make a new virus.

-Do you remember that after the integration of viral DNA to host DNA?
+Do you remember the integration of viral DNA to host DNA?

 Here is the point, if the whole DNA sequence is transcribed then it will make a new genomic RNA for progeny virus and if a part sequence of proviral DNA is transcribed then it will make mRNA and will make proteins that we are assembling now.